Entry Requirements

 • Two at least grade 6

 A Level English Language and Literature offers the chance to study a wide range of texts, both literature and journalism, and produce creative writing.
-A Level students will study The Great Gatsby, A Streetcar Named Desire, Philip Larkin’s poetry and an anthology of non- fiction texts.
+A Level students will study Dracula, A Streetcar Named Desire, Philip Larkin’s poetry and an anthology of non- fiction texts.

 Components